-The ITC JP2 Survey was designed to have the look and feel of a typical Rakuten Insight survey, with some branding to identify the survey as an ITC survey.

-- Consent screens required by Canada research guidelines provided information about the survey, time commitment, contact information for ethical concerns or survey-related concerns (the country investigator for content; or Rakuten Insight for technical issues), and asked the panelist to provide his/her consent to complete the survey. - The recontact and replenishment sample were surveyed within one CAWI instrument, but experienced a tailored survey according to their status. - 'Smart data' from the respondents' JP1 Survey were used to provide the recontact sample panelists with a tailored survey within a single programmed instrument. - The ITC JP2 Survey began with a screening section that assessed panelists' eligibility (based on user type and possibly region/gender/age-based quotas) and determined which survey questions (related to user type) would be asked throughout the survey. - ITC provided the ITC JP2 Specifications and the quota specifications to Rakuten Insight as separate files. - Rakuten Insight was responsible for programming the survey and the quota system(s) to interact and achieve the appropriate outcome (i.e., selecting panelists for the survey or terminating panelists if their respective quota was already full). - Respondents could navigate back to previous questions to change a response. - Respondents were able to stop the survey and log in to finish at a later time without losing any data. - There were several questions (but not many) with 'Other-specify' response options, which required open text responses by the panelists. - The survey contained a few encouragement screens that indicated the respondents were getting close to the end of the survey. - Respondents were required to submit their completed survey in order for their survey record to be considered 'complete' and be provided with the remuneration. - Item non-response was acceptable, provided that the majority of questions were answered, 'essential questions' used for eligibility were answered, and the panelist had submitted his/her survey. - The median length of the survey interview was 28.07 minutes for the valid complete records.
+- The ITC JP4 Survey was designed to have the look and feel of a typical Rakuten Insight survey, with some branding to identify the survey as an ITC survey. - Consent screens required by Canada research guidelines provided information about the survey, time commitment, contact information for ethical concerns or survey-related concerns (the country investigator for content; or Rakuten Insight for technical issues), and asked the panelist to provide his/her consent to complete the survey. - The recontact and replenishment samples were surveyed within one CAWI instrument, but experienced a tailored survey according to their status. - 'Smart data' from the respondents' JP3 Survey were used to provide the recontact sample panelists with a tailored survey within a single programmed instrument. - The ITC JP4 Survey began with a screening section that assessed panelists' eligibility (based on user type and possibly region/gender/age-based quotas) and determined which survey questions (related to user type) would be asked throughout the survey. - ITC provided the ITC JP4 Specifications and the quota specifications to Rakuten Insight as separate files. - Rakuten Insight was responsible for programming the survey and the quota system(s) to interact and achieve the appropriate outcome (i.e., selecting panelists for the survey or terminating panelists if their respective quota was already full). - Rakuten Insight included a data field that uniquely identifies each record's quota line.
+The records for every survey respondent as well as any records for panelists who were terminated due to a full quota included the quota line identifier. - Respondents could navigate back to previous questions to change a response. - Respondents were able to stop the survey and log in to finish at a later time without losing any data. - There were several questions (but not many) with 'Other-specify' response options, which required open-text responses by the panelists. - The survey contained a few encouragement screens that indicated the respondents were getting close to the end of the survey. - Respondents were required to submit their completed survey in order for their survey record to be considered 'complete' and be provided with the remuneration. - Item non-response was acceptable, provided that the majority of questions were answered, that 'essential questions' used for eligibility were all answered, and the panelist had submitted his/her survey. - The median length of the survey interview was 37 minutes for the valid complete records.